in03/proxima/README.md

 ##### Proxima makes queuing proxies from DaVinci Resolve a breeze.
 Launch the worker on as many computers as you have free and it'll pool all the free CPU threads together to encode multiple proxies at once.
 Only have the one computer?
 Encoding runs entirely on the CPU, leaving GPU-heavy Resolve with plenty of resources to continue editing while you pump out proxies.
 Once they're finished, they're automatically linked.

-> **Warning**
->
-> **Broker support has changed!**
-> Since introducing queuer-side progress indicators, only Redis is supported as a broker.
-Any other brokers officially supported by Celery will no longer work.
-> Passing progress data back to the queuer through Celery proved to be a little obtuse.
-Choosing and working with a single broker was the path forward.

 ![](https://github.com/in03/proxima/blob/main/docs/images/rprox_worker-min.gif)

 ## Why make proxies? ##